vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 ::: note

-`layout` is the layout name, by default it will be `BlogType`, a layout `vuepress-theme-hope` registered.
+`layout` is the layout name, by default it will be `Blog`, a layout `vuepress-theme-hope` registered.
 ONLY IF you build a custom layout for the type list, shall you set this option to your layout value.

 :::